Profile Picture

 • Do people treat interpretations of historic data as a substitute to more data (or an informative signal) when making predictions?

-• Does anticipatory utility impact the tradeoff?
+• Does anticipatory utility impact the tradeoff, i.e., do interpretations enable motivated reasoning?

 Economic Decision Making during Moderate Physical Exercise (with Carlo Dindorf)